 Email Outreach Tips

 If creating an endless supply of guest posting content sounds challenging to you, you may consider using another link building tactic, email outreach.
 Email outreach is the process of contacting a list of authoritative sites with personalized emails requesting that a link is referenced somewhere within the authoritative site.
+(Related: Learn more about how to get .EDU backlinks here.)

 Email outreach needs to be concise and to the point, according to Jon.
 Over the years, Jon has learned that the most effective outreach emails are personalized and quick to read.
 Nobody wants to open an email that looks like it was written by a robot or read a novel-sized message in their inbox.
 One of Jon’s link building tips is to see which websites were recently redesigned or updated and compliment their new look.